• Skip to primary navigation

 Make the satay sauce

-Place all the ingredients for the satay sauce into a saucepan and bring to the boil.
+Place all the ingredients for the satay sauce into a saucepan and bring to a boil.
 Turn down the heat and simmer for 5 minutes stirring occasionally.

 A Thai meatball on a fork being dipped in a bowl of homemade satay sauce.